pitherj/LDP_thesis_classification/README.md

 The pipeline proceeds in two broad stages:

-1. **Training data assembly**: Thesis metadata is collected from Library and Archives Canada (LAC) and institutional Scholaris repositories.
+1. **Training data assembly**: Thesis metadata is collected from Library and Archives Canada (LAC) and institutional repositories.
 A semi-supervised keyword-seeding approach is used to assign provisional EEE / Other labels, which seed a tidymodels text classifier.
 2. **Classifier training and application**: The classifier is trained on title + abstract text, reviewed and refined through a manual labelling round, and then applied to all collected theses to produce EEE/Other predictions.

 ### Pipeline Workflow